loriuz02/vorp_keychain/README.md

 ## Notes

 - This version does not attach any backpack model to the player.
 - No SQL table is required for keychain storage ids.
+If you don't know how to add items to the database you can use the created sql.
 - Keychain ids are stored directly on the keychain item metadata.